Acronicta retardata

 Acronicta retardata, the retarded dagger moth, is a moth of the family Noctuidae.
-It is found from Nova Scotia to Florida, west to Texas, north to Manitoba.
+A. retardata is found from Nova Scotia to Florida, west to Texas, north to Manitoba.
+The larvae feed on the leaves of red maple and sugar maple.

+Description

 The wingspan is 25–32 mm.
 Adults are on wing from April to August depending on the location.
 There are multiple generations per year.

-The larvae feed on the leaves of red maple and sugar maple.